Rahul-Bairwa/React-Textflux/README.md

 - **Unified media handling:** Paste, drag-and-drop, and toolbar all use the same upload logic
 - **Accessibility:** All dropdowns and toolbars are keyboard accessible
 - **CSS isolation:** All classes prefixed with `tf-` (no conflicts)
+- **Fullscreen editor:** Toggle fullscreen mode with the button in the top-right corner (maximize/restore icon)
+- **Media preview:** Click any image or video in the editor to view it fullscreen in an overlay

 ---